SuperOfficeDocs/superoffice-docs/docs/en/request/learn/index.md

 ## <a id="open" />Where can I access requests?

-* Archives in all main cards, like Company, Sale, Project
+* Archives in the Company, Contact, Sale, and Project screens.
 * [Pre-defined lists][11]
 * [Search][12]
 * [Favourites][8]